-Councillor Victor Lukaniuk nominated Councillor Ian Houlder as Chair.
-This was duly seconded by Councillor Elaine McManus, and with the vote being unanimous, it was
+It was proposed by Councillor Robert Nobbs, seconded by Councillor Elaine McManus and with the vote being unanimous, it was

-That Councillor Ian Houlder be elected Chair of the Financial Resilience Sub-Committee for 2022 to 2023.
+That Councillor Ian Houlder be elected as Chair of the Health and Sub-Committee for 2022-2023.

 Councillor Ian Houlder then took the Chair for the remainder of the meeting.

 The approved Terms of Reference for the Health and Safety Sub-Committee, requires that Vice-Chairmanship of the Sub-Committee shall alternate between the Employer’s and Employees’ side.

 As the Chair of the Sub-Committee shall be from the Employer’s side in 2022 to 2023, the Vice-Chair is required to be appointed from the Employees’ side.

 The Sub-Committee is requested to APPOINT a Vice-Chair in accordance with this arrangement.